 A Silk Sari can consume anywhere from a few grams to more than a kilogram of Zari.
 For the heavy Jaal saris that are full of silver or golden patterns, as much as 1200 gm of zari can be used.
 No wonder the traditional name for these Zari Saris was ‘Bhari Saris’ or Heavy Saris.

 Pure Zari is mostly used for handloom Saris.
-The power looms tend to use the Phekhua technique that ends up wasting a lot of weft material.
+The power looms tend to use the Phekhua technique which ends up wasting a lot of weft material.
 So, pure Zari is generally not used on power looms.

 With the advent of cheap plastic imitation varieties, the number of Zari makers in clusters like Varanasi has drastically gone down.
 As of now, there are just a handful of Zari Makers in silk clusters like Kashi and Kanchipuram.
 Now Zari is mostly supplied from Surat.